All Episodes

 What do you want to hear them say that they're not saying?

-She's slid from a lot of the standpoints that I would agree with her on to get elected.
+To use Hillary as an example, she's slid from a lot of the standpoints that I would agree with her on to get elected.

 And if we have to lie to win, I'm ashamed.

-And uh, I'd rather go down swinging and fighting or win with my head held high versus win, knowing that I did it on false pretense, or lose on false pretenses even worse.
+And I'd rather go down swinging and fighting or win with my head held high versus win, knowing that I did it on false pretense, or lose on false pretenses even worse.

 And I'm very frustrated with them.